Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Dakota War

-This maneuver had the Dakota People signing confusing documents and giving up their land.
-Through some improper Indian Agents, war erupted.
+The Dakota People were deceived into signing perplexing documents and relinquishing their land through this maneuver.
+Through some improper Indian agents, war erupted.

 Fort Snelling was used as a post to train and deploy the US Army further west to locations like the Upper Sioux Agency State Park and Fort Ridgley State Park.